Probing the structure of the $B$ meson with $B\to\ell\ell\ell'\nu$: Theoretical framework

-Having obtained the expression for the symmetry-conserving contributions to the form factors, we now consider the symmetry-breaking correction terms.
+Having obtained the expression for the leading power and soft or non-perturbative contributions to the form factors, we now consider the power-suppressed terms.
+This includes the symmetry breaking corrections and the longitudinal form factor.
 Considering the leading power suppressed term in the $u$-quark propagator, we find

+where $F_{V/A}^{\rm LO}$ can be found in Eq.~\eqref{eq:FVFALO}.
 The contribution arising due to the virtual photon emission from the $b$-quark leg is also power suppressed and has been neglected while computing the symmetry preserving, leading order contribution to the form factors.
-Similar to the $u$-quark contribution, the emission from the $b$-quark leg yields symmetry breaking correction which is conveniently written as
+Similar to the $u$-quark contribution, the emission from the $b$-quark leg yields a symmetry breaking correction which is conveniently written as